Lake Washburn (Antarctica): Location of the former lake

 Lake Washburn was located in Taylor Valley, McMurdo Dry Valleys.
 It either covered the southwestern part of the valley where Lake Bonney now lies, or the northeastern part above present-day Lake Fryxell; the present-day lakes in Taylor Valley may be remnants of Lake Washburn.
 The former lake was named in 1960 after Albert Lincoln Washburn.

 It was probably dammed by ice that filled the northwestern part of Taylor Valley, when the Ross Ice Shelf expanded during the Last Glacial Maximum.
 Depending on how much the ice shelf expanded, two different sizes of the lakes are possible, the smaller of which would have been limited to the Lake Bonney basin at the western end of the valley.
 Delta deposits that were reinterpreted as river deposits and salt accumulations below the maximum lake levels point to a small size of Lake Washburn as do the properties of soils around the hypothesized shorelines, while soil carbonates and the presence of unfrozen groundwater in the area that would have been covered by a large Lake Washburn implies a large size.
 The lake extended into Hjorth Valley.

-Water levels reached an elevation of 300–336 m and its shores featured deltas and shorelines with algal mats.
-The Canada Glacier, Commonwealth Glacier and Howard Glacier probably reached its shores, while other glaciers such as Crescent Glacier contributed runoff to Lake Washburn.
-The Ross Ice Sheet formed a subaqueous moraine in Lake Washburn.
-Icebergs calving from the Ross Ice Sheet pushed the lake ice away and transported debris into the lake, where it generated ridges and mounds on the now exposed lakefloor.
-Wind transported aeolian sediments into the lake.